ibm-cloud-docs/openwhisk/ow_watson_visual_recognition.md

 # {{site.data.keyword.visualrecognitionshort}} package

-The {{site.data.keyword.visualrecognitionfull}} service uses deep learning algorithms to identify scenes, objects, and faces  in images you upload to the service.
+The installable {{site.data.keyword.visualrecognitionfull}} service uses deep learning algorithms to identify scenes, objects, and faces  in images you upload to the service.
 You can create and train a custom classifier to identify subjects that suit your needs.
 {:shortdesc}

 The {{site.data.keyword.visualrecognitionshort}} package contains the following entities.
 You can find additional details in the {{site.data.keyword.visualrecognitionshort}} API reference by clicking the entity name.